The Data Masker Create/Edit Cross Database Command Rule Form

 As with all Data Masker rules - Cross Database Command rules execute in the order specified by their Rule Block and Dependency state.

+Creating or editing a Cross Database Command rule is a straightforward process.
 Existing Cross Database Command rules can be edited by double clicking on them with the mouse.
 Cross Database Command rules are created by launching the New Cross Database Command rule form using the New Rule button located on the bottom of the Rules in Set tab.

 How to Create a New Cross Database Command Rule